Introduction

 If you have asthma as a child, there is a possibility that your asthma will get better, but if this is the case, there is still the chance that it could come back in the future.
 It may be upsetting to know that if you had asthma as a child, it could return again later in your life and you may worry about this.

-How parents of a child with asthma are affected
+Managing your wellbeing as a parent of a child with asthma

 There is a lot of responsibility as the parent of a child with asthma as you have to make sure that your child is managing their asthma well.
 There can be a lot of pressure on you to make sure that they know how to manage the condition well so that they will continue to do so when they are an adult, should the condition continue into their adult life.